BlueLavender2014/ARTI308-Labs/Lab1/README.md

-# Lab 1: Environment Setup The Environment
+# Lab 1: Setup The Environment

 ## Objective
 The objective of this lab is to prepare and configure the development environment required for machine learning activities, including Python, Anaconda, and Visual Studio Code.